If you would like to have your personal data transferred to another controller

 A service provider that collects personal data on you is called a controller.

 You have the right to receive the personal data concerning you from the controller in a commonly used format in order to deliver them to another service provider.
 You can also ask the controller to transmit your data directly to another controller where technically feasible.

 The personal data can only be transferred if

-- its processing was based on your consent or an agreement between yourself and the controller or
+- processing of the personal data was based on your consent or an agreement between yourself and the controller;

 Transferring your personal data does not necessarily mean that it will be erased from the original controller's systems.
 However, you do have the right to request the controller to erase your personal data from its file.

 In most cases, the transfer of data is free of charge.
 If your request is unfounded or unreasonable, the controller has the right to charge a reasonable fee or refuse the request.